 Step 5: Complete the Address Data that includes these fields: Country, Postcode, State/Province, City and Street.

 Magento 2 MSI Stocks

 ‘Stocks’ are the virtual representation of multiple sources and provide a direct link to salable quantities and inventories.
-Here are the steps to add a stock.
+Here are the steps to add a product stock.

 Step 1: Go to Admin -> Stores -> Inventory -> Stocks